 style democratic capitalism are not present, or the people mostly

-don't want what it seems to offer, which in their region's recent
+don't want what it seems to offer, which in each their region's own respective cases in recent

 history isn't much, and where there is no natural candidate to